On weakly locally finite division rings: Weakly locally finite division rings

 \section{Weakly locally finite division rings}

 Let $D$ be a division ring with center $F$.
-Recall that $D$ is {\it centrally finite} if $D$ is a finite dimensional vector space over $F$.
+Recall that $D$ is \emph{centrally finite} if $D$ is a finite dimensional vector space over $F$.
 If for every finite subset $S$ of $D$, the division subring $F(S)$ generated by $S$ over $F$ is a finite dimensional vector space over $F$ then $D$ is called {\it locally finite}.
 We begin with the observation that in a centrally finite division ring, every division subring is itself centrally finite.
 Using this fact, it is easy to show that in a locally finite division ring, every finite subset generates a centrally finite division subring.
 Motivating by this observation, we have introduced the following notion.

-\begin{definition} We say that a division ring $D$ is {\em weakly locally finite } if for every finite subset $S$ of $D$, the division subring generated by $S$ in $D$ is centrally finite. \end{definition}
+\begin{definition} We say that a division ring $D$ is \emph{weakly locally finite} if for every finite subset $S$ of $D$, the division subring generated by $S$ in $D$ is centrally finite. \end{definition}

-Recall that an algebra $A$ over a field $k$ is said to be a {\it locally {\rm PI} algebra} if every finitely generated subalgebra of $A$ is a PI algebra.
+It follows immediately from the definition that a locally finite division ring is weakly locally finite.
+In the sequent, we shall show that there exist infinitely many weakly locally finite division rings that are not locally finite.
+Recall that an algebra $A$ over a field $k$ is said to be a \emph{locally $\PI$ algebra} if every finitely generated subalgebra of $A$ is a PI algebra.
 It turns out that weakly locally finite division rings are exactly locally PI division rings (regarding as algebras over their centers) as the following theorem shows.